alan2207/bulletproof-react/README.md

 This is an attempt to present a way of creating React applications using the best tools in the ecosystem with a good project structure that scales very well.
 It is based on the experience of working with many different codebases, and this architecture turns out to be the most effective one.

 The goal of this repo is to serve as a collection of resources and good practices when developing React applications.
-It is supposed to showcase solving most of the real-world problems of an application in a practical way and help developers writing better applications.
+It is supposed to showcase solving most of the real-world problems of an application in a practical way and help developers write better applications.

 Feel free to explore the codebase to get the most value out of the repo.